 After his re-election, Mark served as the Shadow Minister for Fisheries and Oceans, and later as Shadow Minister for Natural Resources.
 Following Andrew Scheer's election as the Leader of Canada's Conservatives, he appointed Mark to the position of Chief Opposition Whip, a key member of Andrew Scheer's Leadership Team in Ottawa, helping to set the strategic direction of the Conservative caucus and party.

 Mark has placed a priority on raising issues surrounding mental health, including ending the stigma associated with mental health diseases.
 Mark is also committed to working with First Nations leaders in our community to move our relationships forward in a spirit of true reconciliation.

 Mark is dedicated to our community and the organizations that serve it.
 He is an Honourary Member of the Rotary Club of Chilliwack, and a member the Royal Canadian Legion Vedder Branch 280, the Hope and District Chamber of Commerce, the Chilliwack Chamber of Commerce, the Chilliwack Healthier Community group and the Chilliwack Housing First Task Team.

-Mark and his wife, Lisa, have been married since 1999 and they love living, working and raising their son here.
+Mark and his wife, Lisa, were married in 1999 and are proud call Chilliwack their home, where they love living, working and raising their son together.